BSidesSF/bsidessf.github.io/about/code-of-conduct.md

 If you are having an issue with a BSidesSF participant of ANY badge type, find a radioed member of our Safety & Security Team in the red BSidesSF t-shirts (or any staff member, in purple shirts).
 They will call our Harassment Response Team, who will take an official incident report and determine next steps.

-For other non-conference related harassment concerns, e-mail harassment@bsidessf.com for assistance.
+For other non-conference related harassment concerns, e-mail harassment [at] bsidessf.com for assistance.

 *Staff reserves the right to determine what constitutes "Being an Ass".